Skip to main content

 (1) Coordinating public transit with broader city mobility initiatives.

-(2) Establishing standards, guidelines, and best practices for transportation and pedestrian infrastructure, incorporating education, enforcement, and engineering strategies to enhance safety.
+(3) Establishing standards, guidelines, and best practices for transportation and pedestrian infrastructure, incorporating education, enforcement, and engineering strategies to enhance safety.

-(3) Overseeing the Citywide Trails Plan implementation.
+(5) Overseeing the Citywide Trails Plan updates and implementation.

-(4) Evaluating parking strategies and their impact on multi-modal transit and pedestrian movement.
+(7) Evaluating parking strategies and their impact on multi-modal transit and pedestrian movement.

-(5) Addressing additional transportation and pedestrian issues as they arise.
+(11) Addressing additional transportation and pedestrian issues as they arise.

-(b) The commission shall make reports of its recommendations to the city council as it determines to be necessary.
+(b) The commission shall make additional reports of its recommendations to the city council as it determines to be necessary.

 (c) Every reference within the Code of Ordinances to the Parking and Transportation Commission or the Bicycle and Pedestrian Advisory Committee shall be replaced with the Multi-Modal Transportation Commission, who is delegated all powers and authority previously held by the Parking and Transportation Commission and the Bicycle and Pedestrian Advisory Committee.